 I am a theatre artist and performance maker.
-I’m from Charlottetown, Prince Edward Island, but I’ve also lived in Montreal, where I did my BA at McGill University, and Ashfield, Massachusetts, where I spent a year and a half immersed in the physical theatre training and creation methodology of Double Edge Theatre, at their Farm Centre.
-I recently completed an MFA in Interdisciplinary Arts at Simon Fraser’s School for the Contemporary Arts.
+I’m from Charlottetown, Prince Edward Island, but I’ve also lived in Montreal and Ashfield, Massachusetts, where I spent a year and a half immersed in the physical theatre training and creation methodology of Double Edge Theatre, at their Farm Centre.
+I have an MFA in Interdisciplinary Arts from Simon Fraser’s School for the Contemporary Arts.
 I split my time between Vancouver & Charlottetown, going where my theatre (and non-theatre) work takes me.

 I create solo and collaborative devised theatre, as well as installations and community-based performance projects.
 I frequently work site-specifically or use unconventional spaces as performance venues.
 My theatre works draw upon different methods of creation, including physical theatre and improvisation, installation, participatory art & social practice.
 Much of my work is rooted in ideas of transforming spaces through creative acts, playing with how we experience and engage with the familiar and unfamiliar spaces we occupy in our daily lives.